 If there is little data coming from the network anyway (typical: hopelessly overloaded campsite WiFi), the router (i.e. the Indoor Unit) will not be able to make more out of it.
 Obviously, simply switching to cellular radio data (LTE) is a solution for such a problem.

-Currently, 5G is in the centre of public attention in Germany and in the other European countries.
+Currently, 5G is in the centre of public attention in United Kingdom and in the other European countries.

 With regard to 5G, the following points currently require special consideration: